irtimmer/TheWall/README.md

 If you installed the extension, you will be redirected to the extension options page if TheWall is running on a different origin than http://localhost:3000.
 As a security measure, you need to set the origin of the server on the options page.
+If you want to allow injecting custom JavaScript, you need to enable the `Allow JavaScript injects` option.

 The control computer can access the control panel by visiting `http://SERVER_IP:3000/WALL_ID/control`.